micahwoods/micahwoods.github.io/_posts/2018-03-25-clipping-volume-green-speed-and-units.md

 > "How should an appropriate multiple or sub-multiple of a unit be chosen?
 When repeated measurements of a quantity are to be reported, it is worth looking carefully for a unit which will avoid the frequent quotation of unnecessary zeros or decimal points.
 For example, the mean weight of a cereal grain should obviously be reported as 38.2 mg rather than 0.0382 g or 38200 μg.
 In general, when a quantity is quoted to two or more significant figures, the choice of unit should preferably allow its numerical component to fall between 1 and 100; but when only one significant figure is available, it should normally lie between 1 and 10."

-I try to work with units fall in that range, and I intend to start doing so in my discussion of clipping volume.
+I try to work with units that fall in that range, and I intend to start doing so in my discussion of clipping volume.

 ### Something old